jcmelend/simple-automation-script/README.md

 1) Abstraction for each automation acceptance script test data
-2) Come up with better automation design patterns such as page object patter, journey pattern, etc. and many more..
+2) Come up with better automation design patterns such as page object patter, journey pattern, etc.
+3) Allow to indicate which browser to use from CLI or config json file and many more..